usagi/template-rust-backend-with-electron-frontend/README.md

 ## Notes

 1. You don't need `eject` of `create-react-app` because this template using [`rescripts`][]
-2. You can choose to any licensing for your app delivered from this template.
+2. You can choose to any licensing for your app derived from this template.
 I author of this template applied MIT licensing for this template project only.

 ### FAQ